Students can learn how to draw an astronaut with an easy step by step tutorial, and then add their own face inside. Makes for a cute portrait!

 The background also needs to be colored with care.
 In order to make the white space suit stand out, there needs to be lots of dark color surrounding it.
 A black or dark blue or even dark purple will work, it just needs to be as solid as possible.
 There are no shortcuts for lots of patient and careful coloring.

-- How to Draw an Astronaut (click to download a PDF)
+- How to Draw an Astronaut (click for a PDF)

 - Drawing paper